Manifesting love is a big one! But if you notice something blocking you from you bringing in that right person, this is what it is.

 That needed to be carefully and thoughtfully untangled.
 I didn’t know it at the time though.
 When I began dating I, being emotionally unavailable myself, went for other emotionally unavailable people.
 These relationships weren’t great by any means.
 Early in my dating years, I went through a particularly difficult period of time, The weight of everything I was holding became unbearable and I remember breaking down one day and crying to him.
 This apparently crossed a line because I was told that I was weak, that he thought I was stronger than this, that he couldn’t date me anymore because I was “too much” and broke up with me.

 Now he didn’t actually say this to me.
-But this is how he did it. he borrowed money from me before I left to go to work.
-We planned for me to come back after work.
-When I returned, he changed the locks using the money he borrowed, needless to say I didn’t get that money back and duck taped a note to the door it saying those things.
-That I was weak, he thought I was stronger than this, pretty much that I disappointed him and his perception of me came crashing down.
+But this is how he did it.
+He borrowed money from me before I left to go to work, planning for me to return after work.
+When I got back to his place, he changed the locks using the money he borrowed from me, needless to say I didn’t get that money back!
+I found a note duct taped to the door saying that I was weak, that he thought I was stronger than this, pretty much that I disappointed him and his perception of me came crashing down.

 I was so hurt by it and so angry.
 Rationally (a part), I knew this was for the best, but it perpetuated that feeling of being unlovable (vulnerable part).
 For a long time after this, my parts upped their shields of defense to show no emotions.
 To always be strong.
 Emotions equaled weakness.
 Weakness equaled being unlovable.
 It took years of deprogramming to undo this and to be able to show emotions, besides anger.
 I really wish I had IFS back then.
 It would have been a much quicker process.